 While they are one of the primary safety components in vehicles, airbags have been known to cause severe abrasions and even burns upon deployment.
 In fact, burn injuries from airbags occur between 5 and 10 percent of the time, leaving drivers and passengers with significant injuries to their face, arms, and hands.
 Activated by rapid deceleration, airbags take less than a second to deploy and there are several metallic oxides that are produced by the combustion inflation process.
 Sodium hydroxide is one of the substances released, and this likely contributes to a majority of airbag injury cases.

 In addition to airbags, the risk of a vehicle fire increases exponentially when a collision occurs.
-Drivers and passengers may be unable to self-extricate themselves from the vehicle if they have sustained serious injury, and if they become trapped in a burning vehicle, the consequences can be disastrous at best.
-Although they are not traveling within the confines of a vehicle, motorcyclists may also suffer burn injuries if they are thrown from their bike and slide on the pavement.
-Although “road rash” is not technically a burn, the pain and scarring that accompanies this injury may mimic that of a burn.
+Drivers and passengers may be unable to self-extricate themselves from the vehicle if they have sustained a serious injury, and if they become trapped in a burning vehicle, the consequences can be disastrous at best.
+Although they are not traveling within the confines of a vehicle, motorcyclists may also suffer burn injuries if they are thrown from their bikes and slide on the pavement.
+Although “road rash” is not technically a burn, the pain, and scarring that accompanies this injury may mimic that of a burn.

 In addition to head, soft tissue, and burn injuries, many unfortunate accident victims suffer the long-term effects of fractured bones.
-Depending on the severity and location of the fracture, these injuries can be some of the most difficult to recover from and to treat.
+Depending on the severity and location of the fracture, these injuries can be some of the most difficult to recover from and treat.
 Surgical intervention is often required, and the accompanying hospital and physical therapy bills can be overwhelming.
-If you or a loved one has suffered a broken bone because of a car accident that was caused by a negligent driver, it may be beneficial to work with a skilled auto injury attorney to ensure you get the compensation you deserve.
+If you or a loved one has suffered a broken bone because of a car accident that was caused by a negligent driver, it may be beneficial to work with a skilled Miami car accident attorney to ensure you get the compensation you deserve.

 Bones that are particularly vulnerable to fracture injuries include those in the head, spine, arms, and legs.
 Because they are more delicate and exposed, collarbones, ribs, and wrists are also commonly fractured.
 In head-on collisions or other types of accidents that involve extreme forces, it is not uncommon for thicker bones like the femur or pelvis to be fractured as well.
 While some motorists will recover quickly from such an injury, those who suffer transverse or compound fractures may not be so lucky.